3mma-mack/Riboviz-honours/add-new-dataset.md

 **Create a genus folder in example-datasets**

+Create a new branch in example datasets to work in.

 Each genus has it's own folder within the relevant Kingdom folder, as outlined in the example-datasets [README file](https://github.com/riboviz/example-datasets#repository-structure-is-loosely-phylogenetic).
 The genus folder will eventually hold the config.yamls for each dataset.
 Within the genus folder, an annotation and a contaminants folder need to be created.
 These will hold the transcriptome gff and fasta, and the contaminant fasta respectively, along with the relevant provinance files.

 **Download contaminants fasta file**

 The contaminants file is a fasta file containing the sequences of the rRNA for the organism being studied. rRNA is protected by the ribosome during the digestion step of ribosome profiling, so will be present in the data.
 These can typically be found and downloaded from a genome database in the .fasta format.

+This can then be added to the contaminants folder, along with a provenance.txt file describing the origins and how it was created.

 **Download or create annotation fasta and gff files**